Azure/azure-sdk-for-python/sdk/tables/azure-data-tables/README.md

 service = TableServiceClient(account_url="https://<my_account_name>.table.core.windows.net/", credential=credential)
 ```

-For more information about table service URL's and how to configure custom domain names for Azure Storage check out the [official documentation](azure_portal_account_url)
+For more information about table service URL's and how to configure custom domain names for Azure Storage check out the [official documentation][azure_portal_account_url]

 #### Types of credentials
 The `credential` parameter may be provided in a number of different forms, depending on the type of authorization you wish to use.
 The Tables library supports the following authorizations: